 Meanwhile another old problem came back to the spotlight (although it had never really gone away).
 In December Facebook released new tools to deal with harassment.
 The company said they would be more proactive in preventing unwanted contact, while allowing users to ignore Messenger conversations without having to block the sender.

 This came after allegations of sexual assault against movie mogul Harvey Weinstein went public in October, and the ensuing #MeToo campaign which spread across the internet.
 On top of that, a survey released in July 2015 found 57% of women had faced abuse or harassment on Facebook.
 Clearly the company saw that more had to be done.

-In January 2018 Facebook started the year off with a big change.
+In January 2018 Facebook started the year off with a big change: a new algorithm.
 The News Feed would now be even more focused on your family and friends.
 This meant your own statuses and photos would be seen far more, but it would near kill off organic reach for companies, charities, and organisations.

 The first results on the change weren’t positive either.
 Since the change, Facebook announced that people were spending 5% less time on the platform.
 Of course, this could be the case of people have to sift through less stuff they’re interested in.
 At this time, it’s too early to gauge it success properly.